A1R0NHZ/A1R0NHZ.github.io/_pages/about.md

 - *2022.08 - 2025.07 (now)*, Bachelor of Science (Honors), Major in Robotics and Artificial Intelligence; Minors in Mathematics, Physics, Electrical.
 AMET (Academy of Maritime Education and Training) University, Chennai, Tamil Nadu, India. `Coursework Project:` Developed "Rishiverse," an AI-driven chatbot for aviation queries using deep learning and NLP, LLM-Based Intelligent Detection of Flagged Content for Secure and Safe Online Environments

 # 💬 Invited Talks
-- *2023.03*, Cyber Conference 2023, Tamil Nadu Police Department — Presented on advancements and best practices in cybersecurity.
+- *2023.03*, Cyber Conference 2023, Tamil Nadu Police Department, Government of Tamil Nadu — Presented on advancements and best practices in cybersecurity.
+- *2025.07*, Guest Speaker, EDII – Government of Tamil Nadu — Spoke on "The Brain Behind the eV", sharing insights on AI-driven advancements in electric vehicle technology and sustainable innovation.

 # 💻 Work Experience
 - *2022.03 - 2024.09*, Director, Trekcodes (8-employee venture - IT Startup), Chennai, India.